 Expenses relating to the termination of your business (“termination expenses”) (e.g. legal fees, liquidation fees, etc.) will be regarded part of your overheads.
 You may be able to claim the corresponding GST incurred as input tax.

-If you are making only taxable supplies before the winding up, you would be allowed to claim full input tax on the termination expenses since they are attributable to that fully-taxable business.
+If you are making only taxable supplies before the winding up, the input tax on termination expenses would be attributable to that fully-taxable business.
+Hence, you would be allowed to claim full input tax on the termination expenses.
 This is notwithstanding that the termination expenses are incurred in a subsequent period where no taxable supplies are made.

-If you are making both taxable and exempt supplies before the winding up, input tax incurred on the termination expenses should be apportioned based on the input tax recovery formula that is accorded to you.
-If you are applying the standard input tax recovery formula and do not make any taxable supplies in the accounting period during which the Termination Expenses are incurred, you would not be able to claim any input tax on the termination expenses for that accounting period.
+If you are making both taxable and exempt supplies before the winding up, you must apportion the input tax incurred on the termination expenses based on the input tax recovery formula that is accorded to you.
+If you are applying the standard input tax recovery formula and do not make any taxable supplies in the accounting period during which the termination expenses are incurred, you would not be able to claim any input tax on the termination expenses for that accounting period.

 Claiming input tax on non-termination expenses